fschlatt/fschlatt.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 My research is focused on using pre-trained transformer-based language models for information retrieval.
-I am particularly interested in the efficiency of cross-encoders and bi-encoders for retrieval tasks.
-I am also interested in the application of these models to the biomedical domain.
+I am particularly interested in augmenting the attention mechanism to better align with retrieval tasks in order to imporove the effectiveness and/or efficiency of cross-encoders and bi-encoders.